Note

 Run the example#

-To run the example, execute the project_setup.py
+To run the example, execute the project_setup.py script:

 uv run project_setup.py